 Is it real leather?

 Technically speaking, yes.
-Bonded leather contains real leather, but the process of making it is a lot different.
+Bonded leather contains real leather, but the process of making it is a lot different when comparing it to pure leather.

 First of all, real leather is made from animal hides.
 Hides come in various shapes and sizes, which means that the final product itself will be a bit irregular.
 In addition, real leather sometimes has visible markings, and it looks more natural.